Roy Harper (character): 2016–2020: DC Rebirth

 As part of DC Rebirth, Roy appeared as a main character in the Titans book, where he and the rest of the Titans were reunited with their best friend Wally West after he reappeared in the timeline.
 When Lilith encountered an anomaly in the multiverse, the Titans moved to Manhattan to investigate, where they set up Titans Tower once.
 The Titans took on various villains such as Abra Kadabra and the Fearsome Five, and Roy led them to take out a drug operation for a new drug known as Bliss.
 Roy also redeveloped his romantic relationship with Donna Troy here, with the two admitting their shared feelings to one another.

-Roy also fully reunited with Oliver in the Green Arrow title, where the two helped the protestors at Roy's tribe fight against a militia known as the Wild Dogs.

-During the "Heroes in Crisis" storyline, Roy, alongside Wally West and various other heroes, is killed in a Speed Force explosion caused by Savitar.
-In Dark Nights: Death Metal, Batman resurrects Roy using a Black Lantern ring.